mlh123/BlogPostings/_posts/2021-02-16-whats-all-the-buzz-about.md

 ![](../uploads/screenshot-2021-04-06-at-11.48.56.png)

 Well our little darling bees, we hope that looking into our creative process was as helpful to you as it was to us.

-We look forward to catching up with you next week for: *Where do people get their recipes from?*
+We look forward to catching up with you next week for: *A Website, should I or not?*

 Until then our ever-buzzing hive, good day and good night.